jaidaplair/jaidaplair/README.md

 - 👋 Hi, I’m @jaidaplair
 - 👀 I’m interested in gaming and dogs
-- 🌱 I’m currently learning python in computer science
+- 🌱 I’m currently learning java in computer science
 - 💞️ I’m looking to collaborate on gaming projects

 <!---